MA, BCBA, COBA, Owner, Clinical Director, CEO

 Nora founded Achieve Together Behavior Services, LLC in 2009 to provide more children and families with the opportunity to grow and have a balanced and happy life.
 She has worked with children from 2 to 19 years old on the autism spectrum.
 Nora received her Bachelor's degree in Interdisciplinary Studies (K-6 teaching) at Fort Lewis College in Durango, Colorado, her Master's Degree at the University of Colorado at Denver in Early Childhood Special Education, and her Applied Behavior Analysis Certification through Pennsylvania State University's Distance Learning Program.
 Nora specializes in teens who need help building conversation, social and transitional life skills.
 She also works with preschool and elementary aged children and specializes in language and social skills development.

 Jessica carries a Bachelors in Psychology and a Masters in Education with an emphasis in Applied Behavior Analysis.
-She has worked in the field of ABA for 10 years and has welcomed all the different perspectives of the Autism spectrum she has met.
+She has worked in the field of ABA since 2009 and has welcomed all the different perspectives of the autism spectrum.

 Jessica brings a high level of skill, functional tools, creativity, compassion, and kindness to every family she serves.
 She enjoys this work because of all the wonderful people she gets to meet, the confidence she sees kids acquire and how the lives of families change because of it.

 Specializing in young children, she focuses on decreasing problem behavior and creating an environment where kids are motivated to do amazing things.
 She's been with ATBS since 2015.